PoCInnovation/Workshops/hardware/5.MQTT_Esp32/README.md

 Come and see a supervisor and ask for a raspberry pi 🏄

-The raspberry is almost configurate.
+The raspberry is almost configured.

 ### 📌 Tasks: